 Pastoralists in northern Kenya’s remote rangelands must trek their cattle long, dangerous routes to access markets where middlemen earn most of the profit.
 In this environment, there is safety in numbers—large herds are insurance against drought, disease and low prices.

 But with the demand for grass and the frequency of drought increasing, the land is under siege.
-There is not enough good grass to go around for cattle and wildlife.
+Only with sufficient grazing management can there be enough good grass to go around for cattle and wildlife.
 Skinny cows net lower prices at market.
 As wildlife numbers decline, so do tourism revenues.
 Livestock, wildlife and pastoralists are struggling.

 Mobilizing the Market

 But our partners, the Northern Rangelands Trust (NRT), Lewa Wildlife Conservancy and Ol Pejeta Conservancy, have engineered a solution that brings the market to the herders.
 In exchange for meeting stringent grazing, security and other community management standards, herders gain access to a mobile market, which travels to qualifying conservancies and buys cattle for eventual sale to Nairobi.
 For every cow that NRT purchases, the conservancy receives a fee that is used to support education and healthcare.

 Through better grazing standards and healthier grasslands, herders produce healthier cows and earn higher prices.
 At the same time, the healthy grass attracts animals – and wildlife numbers increase.

 The program also generates income for the pastoralist communities.
 During 2015, 2,828 head of cattle were sourced from participating communities, which provided $762,400 USD in income to 1,546 households and $72,400 USD in revenue to nine conservancies.